Alexturner2000/Network-Engineering-Vault/03 - Work in progress/PoE.md

 PoE sends [[DC]] power, whereas data is using [[AC]] power.

 ### Active PoE
 When connected to an end device, PoE determines the power compatibility and communicates with the device to determine the correct amount of power to transmit.
-It then uses Phantom Powering to send power overtop of the data
+It then uses Phantom Powering to send power overtop of the data.
 ### Passive PoE
-No data transmission is on power pairs.
+Simplest form of PoE.
+Certain copper pairs are reserved for only Power and only data.
+There is NO phantom powering.

 ## IEEE Standards